DBinaghi/plugin-CollectionsPlus/README.md

 ## Description

 Plugin for Omeka Classic.
-Adds new functions to the Collection browsing admin interface, and also the possibility to further customize single Collections.
+Adds new features to the Collection browsing admin interface, and also the possibility to further customize single Collections.

 Among other things, the plugin allows to: